corollari/ankiTab/README.md

 The main icon used in the extension comes from [Open Iconic](https://useiconic.com/open).

 ## TO-DO
-- [ ] Add the option to use a local server powered by AnkiConnect as the back end instead of ankiweb.net/ankiuser.net
+- [ ] Use a standalone web version of Anki instead of relying on AnkiConnect

 ## License
 The Unlicense